cade-vs/perl-exception-sink/README.md

 ## boom($)

-    special version of sink() it will always has class 'BOOM' and will has full stack trace with pid information added to the sink() description text.
+    special version of sink() it will always has class 'BOOM' and has full stack trace with pid information added to the sink() description text.

+## boom\_skip($$)

+    same as boom() but has extra argument for skip number of the first N context frames. it is useful when boom() should be called from a handler, which is not informative frame since it will be always present.

+    if you are not sure what this means, just ignore it :)

 ## get\_stack\_trace()